Kevinpgalligan/cl-bittorrent/README.md

 (bittorrent:download-torrent "/path/to/file.torrent" "/download/dir/")
 ```

-### Missing features / wishlist
-* Pausing and resuming of downloads.
-* Ability to pick which files to download.
-* Downloading multiple torrents at a time.
-* More generally, consideration of how it could be used as a library / embedded in other applications.
-As it stands, there are no configuration options or hooks.
-* Resilience to errors: dropped connections, failed file writes, unresponsive tracker, etc.
-* Smarter selection of pieces for download (e.g. rarest first).
-* More faithful implementation of the choking algorithm from the spec (see design.md).
-Generally, more consideration of how choking/interest are handled (e.g. if a peer becomes interested, do we immediately unchoke it or do we always wait until the 10-second period has elapsed?).
-* UDP communication with trackers -- currently uses the old HTTP protocol, which most trackers don't accept anymore.
-* Let the tracker know when we've finished / are shutting down.
-* Handle case where client is in tracker's list of peers, i.e. don't try communicating with self.
-* Better tracking of upload/download rate for peers.
-Right now, peers could be sending us vast amounts of junk data, and we would consider them "good uploaders" & keep them unchoked.
-There's also no feedback from the worker threads to say that data was successfully sent to a peer.
-* A lot of data is being passed around as plists, which fail silently if there's a missing field or the wrong name is used to access a field.
-I don't like how fragile that is.
-Need to either replace the `getf`s with something that fails fast, or replace the plists with objects.

 ### Setup
 Clone the repo in your quicklisp local-projects/ directory, or add a symbolic link pointing to wherever you cloned it.